Level (airline): Current fleet

+As of May 2025, Level operates the following all-Airbus A330 fleet:

 Former fleet

 Level previously had the following aircraft types operate under its brand:

 Fleet development

-The brand announced plans to expand from three A330-200s in 2017 to at least 15 aircraft by 2022, with the possibility of continuing to acquire Airbus A330s, or possibly moving to Boeing 787s.
-The brand later stated it was to decide between the Boeing 787 or the Airbus A330-800 for its future widebody fleet plans, as production of the Airbus A330-200 was expected to end in early 2020.
+The brand announced plans to expand from three Airbus A330-200s in 2017 to at least 15 aircraft by 2022, with the possibility of continuing to acquire Airbus A330s, or possibly moving to Boeing 787s.
+The brand later stated it was to decide between the Boeing 787 or the Airbus A330neo for its future wide-body fleet plans, as production of the Airbus A330-200 was expected to end in early 2020.

 In June 2018, four branded Airbus A321-200 aircraft were added to begin short-haul services before another two Airbus A320-200 aircraft were added starting from March 2019, from the three A320s originally planned to be added.
 Three additional Airbus A330-200 aircraft operated by OpenSkies were added to the fleet starting in July 2018.
 In June 2020, the Airbus A320 and A321 aircraft were subsequently retired after Level Europe, the airline responsible for operating short-haul flights under the brand, ceased operations.
 The following month, OpenSkies ceased operations and its three Airbus A330-200s were transferred to Iberia starting in January 2021, with at least one of the three aircraft repurposed to operate from Level's Barcelona base.